Nobel laureate warns arrests won't stop Belarus protests

 “This is terror against our own people,” she said.

-Maria Kolesnikova, a leading member of the council, was detained Monday in the capital of Minsk along with two other council members and then driven early Tuesday to the border, where authorities told them to cross into Ukraine.
+Maria Kolesnikova, a leading member of the council, was detained Monday along with two other council members and then driven early Tuesday to the border, where authorities told them to cross into Ukraine.

 When they arrived in a no-man’s land between the countries, Kolesnikova ripped her passport into small pieces to make it impossible for the authorities to expel her.
-Kolesnikova was put into custody on the Belarusian side of the border, and her father said investigators called him Wednesday to say that she was moved to a jail in Minsk on charges of plotting to seize power.
+She was put into custody on the Belarusian side of the border.

+Kolesnikova's father said investigators called him Wednesday to say that she was moved to a jail in Minsk on charges of calling for undermining national security.
+She could face up to five years in prison, if convicted.

+“I'm very proud of her,” he said outside the prison where Kolesnikova was being held.
+“She said she would stay in Belarus and go until the end.
+I know her character.”

+Kolesnikova's lawyer, Lyudmila Kozak, who visited her in prison, said she was feeling relatively well.
+“The last few days have been tough for her,” she said.

-Her lawyer, Ilya Salei, was also detained Wednesday, and Kolesnikova's apartment was raided by authorities.
+Another of her lawyers, Ilya Salei, was arrested Wednesday, and authorities raided Kolesnikova's apartment.

-Lukashenko has dismissed the opposition as Western stooges and rejected demands from the U.S. and the European Union to engage in a dialogue with protesters who see his reelection as rigged and are demanding his resignation.

-After a brutal police crackdown in the initial days after the vote stoked international outrage and swelled the ranks of protesters, authorities in Belarus have switched to threats and selective arrests of activists and demonstrators to stamp out the unrest.
+Several hundred women gathered in central Minsk Wednesday in a show of solidarity with Kolesnikova.
+They held signs reading “Maria, you are my hero!” and “Maria, you are cooler than all Marvel characters,” a reference to comic book heroes.
+Police moved quickly to disperse the women, rounding up at least a dozen.

 On Wednesday, Lukashenko's main election challenger, Sviatlana Tsikhanouskaya, visited Poland to receive the symbolic keys to a new Belarusian center in Warsaw from Polish Prime Minister Mateusz Morawiecki.
 Tsikhanouskaya left Belarus after the election under official pressure,